Arshad-02/Arshad-02/README.md

 - 👋 Hi, I’m Arshad
 - 👀 I’m interested in automation and bots.
-- 🌱 I’m currently learning web development.
+- 🌱 I’m currently learning flutter.
-- 💞️ I’m looking to collaborate on python projects...
+- 💞️ I’m looking to collaborate on python and flutter projects..

 <hr>